Written and reviewed by Ozisuma Editorial Desk

 General estimate using JobSeeker rates effective from 20 March 2026.
 Does not model assets test, rent assistance, pharmaceutical allowance, mobility allowance, mutual-obligation suspensions, liquid assets waiting period, or income maintenance period from termination payments.
 Centrelink will assess your individual circumstances.
 Nothing on this page is personal financial, tax or legal advice.

-What this calculator works out
+What this JobSeeker calculator estimates

 This calculator estimates your fortnightly and annual JobSeeker Payment under the rates effective from 20 March 2026, including: